knative/serving/docs/debugging/application-debugging-guide.md

 Compare your Knative `Route` object's configuration (obtained in the previous step) to the Istio `RouteRule` object's configuration.

-Enter the following, replacing `<routerule-name>` with the appopriate value:
+Enter the following, replacing `<routerule-name>` with the appropriate value:

 ```shell
 kubectl get routerule <routerule-name> -o yaml